Photo: Silvio Hesse

-If at some point during your session pumping gets harder and even strong wind barely powers you anymore because your wing keeps getting softer or just flaps around like a flag in the wind, there’s probably something wrong with the bladder.
+If at some point during your session, pumping becomes increasingly difficult and even strong winds barely provide power because the wing becomes softer or even just hangs like a flag in the wind, then something is probably wrong with the bladder.

-The bladder is what keeps the air inside your wing.
-Normally, there’s one bladder in the leading edge (front tube) and one in the center strut.
-Think of them like long balloons.
+The bladder is responsible for keeping air in the wing.
+Normally, there is one bladder in the front tube and one in the middle strut of your wing.
+You can imagine them as elongated balloons.

-If your wing is losing air, there are usually two reasons: tiny, unnoticed holes in the bladder or leaky valves.
-That can happen even with the best wings, since the bladder itself isn’t particularly tough.
-The wing only gets its real strength and durability in combination with the outer shell.
-Even small, sharp bits (like grains of sand) can damage the bladder – often without you noticing right away.
+If the wing loses air, there are usually two causes: small, unnoticed holes in the bladder or leaky valves.
+This can happen even with the best wings, as the bladder itself is not particularly robust.
+The stability of the wing only comes from its combination with the outer skin.
+Even small, sharp stones (like sand) can damage the bladder – often without you noticing it immediately.

-Most of the time, you can’t really tell where the leak is while the bladder is still inside the wing.
-So: pull it out.
-Here’s how I replaced mine on a Duotone Unit (2022) step by step.
+Most of the time, it's impossible to tell exactly where the leak is as long as the bladder is still inside the wing.
+So, get it out.
+I'll show you step-by-step how I did it with my Duotone Unit (2022) here.

 1. Open the wingtips

-Open the wingtips, pull the bladder ends out a little, and tie them to a string (see picture) - not too strong, just tight enoughto pull the bladder with the string through the wing.
-This way, you’ll be able to pull the bladder back into the wing more easily later.
-On my Unit, the wingtips are only closed with Velcro and super easy to open.
+Open the wingtips, pull out the ends of the bladder a little, and connect them with a string (see picture) - not too tightly, just enough so that the string holds when you pull the bladder through the wing with it.
+This way, you can easily pull the bladder back into the wing later.
+On my Unit, the wingtips are only closed with velcro and can be opened very easily.

-Take off the cap from the inflation valve, disconnect the one-pump system, and push all other valves on the leading edge into the inside of the wing.
-Then carefully pull the bladder out through the service opening.
+Remove the cap from the inflation valve, detach the one-pump system, and push all other front tube valves inwards.
+Then you can carefully pull the bladder out through the service opening.

-Make sure the strings stay inside the wing and that you don’t damage the bladder in case you want to reuse it after the repair.
+Make sure the strings stay in the wing and that the bladder isn't damaged, in case you can reuse it after the repair.

 4. Find the leak

-Untie the bladder from the string and pump it up slightly (!) – without the wing protecting it, it could burst easily, so just a little air.
-Then hold it section by section under water, or spray it with soapy water.
-Where bubbles appear, that’s your leak.
+Remove the string from the bladder and inflate the bladder slightly (!) – without the wing, it could burst, so really only put in a little air.
+Then hold it underwater section by section or spray it with soapy water.
+Where bubbles form, that's where the leak is.
 Mark the spot.

 5. Repair or replace